Getting started

 $ sq network keyserver publish --cert=0F761BE91983E9B50F2180CA8747303171399A43

-Please note that the hints pick up the results of the command and include them appropriately - in this case the displayed fingerprint is indeed the fingerprint of the key just generated.
+The hints pick up the results of the command and include them appropriately.
+In this example, the displayed fingerprint is indeed the fingerprint of the key just generated.

-Named parameter can be written like --email alice@example.com
+Named parameters can be written like --email alice@example.com

 or --email=alice@example.com